 Scientific studies have been conducted at Florissant since the 1870s.
 Maintaining an active research program is a primary part of the monument's mission.
 The park paleontologist oversees the paleontology program.
 The program conducts scientific research, inventories and monitors fossil sites, publishes information and provides education to the public, produces books about the monument's paleontology and history, provides scientific oversight for new exhibits, and oversees research done by other institutions.

-Current research includes:
+Current and recent research about Florissant includes:

 Did You Know?

-Up to 1,500 different kinds of fossil insects have been found in the Florissant Fossil Beds making it one of the most diverse insect fossil sites in the world.
+Up to 1,500 different kinds of fossil insects and spiders have been found in the Florissant Fossil Beds making it one of the most diverse insect fossil sites in the world.